kowalcg/ChocolateOnJames/3. Project Phase 1 - Research and Analysis/1. Kickoff meeting /chocolat_postcard_copy.md

 **What We Offer:**

 **ARTISAN CHOCOLATES**
-Handcrafted truffles, caramels, toffee, and our famous chocolate sponge.
+Signature truffles, caramels, toffee, and our famous chocolate sponge.
 Premium Belgian chocolate in milk, dark, white, and vegan options.

 **CHOCOLATE-COVERED DELIGHTS**
 Oreos, pretzels, sour keys, chips, and more—elevated with artisan chocolate.